nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      * Move a loaded App to another area (to another host element within the DOM) */ moveApp(id: string, newAppAreaId: string, newPosition?: number): void;

     /**
+     * Loads the Portal App without starting it and returns a reference to the client bootstrap.
+     *
+     * ONLY use this if you exactly know what you are doing!
+     * If you start the Portal App, you have to take care of calling the lifecycle methods yourself.
+     */
+    loadAppClientBootstrap(pluginName: string): Promise<ClientBootstrapReference>;

+    /**
      * Show the name and version for all currently loaded App in an overlay (for debug purposes)